illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is a Class Action Better Than a Single Party Suit?

-• Class action suits tend to be more successful as all plaintiffs get compensated when a settlement is reached.
-In comparison to litigation costs, plaintiffs get a tangible redress than when it is a single party suit, and compensation does not come close to litigation costs.
-In single-party suits, the plaintiffs do not get payouts most times.
+• Class action suits tend to be more successful as plaintiffs typically get compensated when a settlement is reached.
+In comparison to litigation costs, plaintiffs get tangible redress, unlike when it is a single-party suit, and compensation does not come close to litigation costs.
+In single-party suits, the plaintiffs do not get payouts most of the time.

 disclaimer